National Water Week is celebrated during October each year across Australia.

 Damien Peterson, Verney Road School, Shepparton

 The Sailor's Treasure: Sailing is thirsty work and after finding treasure a sailor returns home for a drink.
+To listen to Damian read his book click here.

 Silly Scarecrow Competition

-Our Silly Scarecrow competition has been a big part of our Water Week activities for the last five years and this year we are again offering kindergarten and pre-school children the chance to decorate the usually field-bound creations in water related poses.
+Our Silly Scarecrow competition has been a big part of our Water Week activities for the last five years and this year we are again offered kindergarten and pre-school children the chance to decorate the usually field-bound creations in water related poses.